PiwikPRO/actions/README.md

       config: ...
 ```

-If you'd like to push some content that should be generated based on your repository, you can prepare a build
+If you'd like to push some content that's not in repository itself, you can prepare a build
-artifact before tech docs workflow and pass it as argument to tech docs workflow.
+`artifact` before `push` action and pass it further on.
 You can refer to this artifact in `source` through `.techdocs-artifact` directory.

 Example: